Holiday cooking got your tinsel in a tangle? Try these crowd-pleasing holiday treats… by Claire Trickett12th December 2017

 Slowly simmer the meat filling until ¾ of the sauce has reduced and it becomes a thick sauce.
 Take care to stir every now and then so that the filling does not burn.
 Put the filling aside to allow it to cool down.

-Prepare a muffin tin and preheat the oven to 180°C. Roll out the puff pastry to approximately 2.5mm thick and find a pastry cutter that is about 3mm bigger than the top of the muffin tin and cut out 12 rounds and line the muffin tray with the pastry.
+Prepare a muffin tin and preheat the oven to 180°C. Roll out the puff pastry to approximately 2.5mm thick and find a pastry cutter that is about 3mm bigger than the top of the muffin tin and cut out 12 rounds and lines the muffin tray with the pastry.

 Find another pastry cutter that is the same size as the top of the muffin cups and cut out 12 rounds.